Gabbe2003/boilerplate_frontend-1/README.md

 },

-WE use categpey name, date, id, slug, title, excerpt.
+WE use categpey name, date, id, slug, title, excerpt. gs